There’s a specific kind of panic that sends you to search.

 You've tried reasonable fixes (boundary reset, role redesign, manager conversation).

-You have at least one strong option: runway, offer pipeline, or a high-conviction plan.
+You have at least one strong option—runway, an offer pipeline, or a high-conviction plan.

 Don't quit yet if:

-Your runway is thin and you’re likely to accept a worse job from panic.
+Your runway is thin and you're likely to panic into a worse job.

 You haven't harvested learnings, wins, or references from the current role.